 B like picture

-Actually, you are not obligated to apply for a picture, but you can improve your chances with a suitable picture.
-You should never take a picture out of the machine.
+By law you are not obligated to take pictures apply, but you can improve your chances with a suitable picture.
+Under no circumstances should you take a picture from the machine.

 C how chronological is out